-Camille Schnoor's upcoming projects include her debut as Giulietta (The tales of Hoffmann) as well as Donna Elvira and Tatyana in Munich, her debut as Ariadne (Ariadne auf Naxos) and Marguerite (Faust) in Limoges, Beethoven's 9th Symphony with Laurence Equilbey and Insula Orchestra at the Seine Musicale in Paris, and her house debut at the Opéra de Nice as Hanna Glawari (the Merry Widow).
+Camille Schnoor's upcoming projects include her debut as Giulietta (The tales of Hoffmann) as well as Donna Elvira and Tatyana in Munich, her debut as Ariadne (Ariadne auf Naxos), Berg's 7 frühe Lieder and Mahler's 4th Symphony in Limoges, the Marschallin (Der Rosenkavalier) in concert in Geneva, and her house debut at the Opéra de Nice as Hanna Glawari (the Merry Widow).

 Her first Solo Album "Les Ames Naturelles" with songs of French Komponist Patrick Nebbula will be released 2022 by the label Klarthe.